 When I first started visiting jobs as a professional, I became fascinated with the similarities from project to project and contractor to contractor.
 Most notably, they all used the same power tools, and not just the same tools, but identical brands.
 It seemed every drill was made by Makita, as were reciprocating saws (‘sawzalls’), unless they were by Milwaukee – which were also the two brands dominating the palm sander market.
 What wasn’t prevalent was a Makita or Milwaukee circular saw or jig saw – I am not sure I have ever seen one.
 Circular saws were by Porter Cable or DeWalt, and jig-saws were always Bosch – no others.
 The only decision the professional carpenter seemed to make was whether to use the Bosch D-handle version or the barrel-handle version.
-I observed that brands were so consistent that it was unimaginable for a company like Ryobi – which makes a great hand router – to break into one of the sub-markets for a specific tool.
+I observed that brands were so consistent that it was unimaginable for a company like Ryobi – which makes a great hand router – to break into one of the sub-markets for a specific tool, does anyone other than Dremel even make a multitool?
 Apparently, the two great competitive equalizers of price and advertising have little impact when the professional is purchasing a tool.
 Even today, with Lowes and Home Depot and crowd-sourced reviews, these specific brands are still very familiar and predominant when we conduct our field inspections.

 This observation about tools and brands has a perfect corollary in the world of appliances.
 Most major appliance manufacturers make appliances in every category, yet we rarely specify the same brand for more than a couple of appliances in a home.
 Wolf dominates ranges; Sub Zero is dominant in refrigeration.
 Wolf doesn’t make a refrigerator and Sub Zero doesn’t make a range (although they are now owned by the same parent company).
 Miele is the go-to for dishwashing, with Bosch running a distant second.
-Scotsman is a leader in icemakers; they make nothing else.
+Scotsman is a leader in icemakers; they even make units for Sub-Zero.
 Today, Samsung, Electrolux, and LG are all battling for position one in the clothes washing and drying market.
 Other brands pop up now and again, but the market share leaders in each category are well known and consistent.

 Replacing a broken soap dispenser is a straightforward proposition.
 Remove the outer door, a stainless door liner, and insulation; pop out the broken dispenser, install the replacement part, and reassemble.
 This operation took the mechanic all of fifteen minutes, even with me sitting on a stool asking questions.
 The mechanic was young, I am guessing twenty-five or so, but he impressed me as supremely confident and knowledgeable.
 As we chatted, I learned that he was a second-generation appliance repairman, that his dad owns the firm, and that he had been going out on service calls since he was little.
 I told him that our mutual friend and colleague, the owner of the appliance store, had insisted I buy the Miele machines, and that I continue to be unimpressed.
 To my surprise the young mechanic told me that he agreed with the sales pitch and set about demonstrating.